wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

+= 7.7.5.5 =

+Minor fix to allow the NgfbMedia::get_post_images() method to be called with an empty post ID value.

 = 7.7.5.4 =

 Added a test for a valid image ID when checking for featured images, and a wp_attachment_is_image() check for attachment page media.

-= 7.7.5.3 =

-Added a check for attachment pages to include the attachment image for the Pinterest, Tumblr, and Buffer buttons.